eljangus/nixos/README.md

 ### Options

-Modules are toggled through a single option namespace, declared in:
-`modules/common/options.nix` for the shared modules, `modules/nixos/options.nix`
-for the Linux-only ones, `modules/darwin/options.nix` for the Darwin-only ones, `modules/system/nixos/home-manager` for the Linux-only home-manager modules, `modules/system/darwin/home-manager` for Darwin-only home-manager modules, `modules/system/common/home-manager` for the shared home-manager modules:
+Modules are toggled through a single option namespace, declared in the module's .nix file, `modules/common/...` for the shared modules, `modules/nixos/...` for the Linux-only ones, `modules/darwin/...` for the Darwin-only ones, `modules/home-manager/nixos/...` for the Linux-only home-manager modules, `modules/home-manager/darwin/...` for Darwin-only home-manager modules, `modules/home-manager/common/...` for the shared home-manager modules:

 ```nix
 # example